skellis46/finger-pointing-moon/case-for-support.md

 [^disc]: [www.discourse.org](https://www.discourse.org/)

 _4. The Point Beyond_ (Output 8) will be a podcast that explores the limits of what it is to be human.
-It will initially be limited to two series of eight episodes, and each episode will be a conversation with an expert that explores the point beyond which our understanding and experience falters.
+It will comprise two series of eight episodes, and each episode will be a conversation with an expert that explores the point beyond which our understanding and experience falters.
 The two series will be i) _limits of knowledge_ (e.g. experimental failures; perception and perceptual error; contemplation, cognitive biases, meditation and enlightenment; truth and belief; conspiracy; machine learning and AI); ii) _limits of language_ (e.g. when words fail us; swearing and cussing; language versus direct experience; silence and contemplation; mutism; computer languages and coding). _The Point Beyond_ is a direct attempt to take the research heart of _Finger Pointing Moon_ -- the limits and possibilities of human understanding -- and extrapolate that work into other areas.
 It will: i) inspire creativity and development in other researchers by building broad cross-disciplinary and wider-public interest in ideas that matter to how we understand being human; ii) directly foster inter- and cross-disciplinary research involving artistic research by building lively and focused conversations with other experts; iii) challenge the PI's ability to communicate complex ideas to a broad audience; iv) focus on clear and direct on public engagement: why do these niche and largely theoretical ideas matter and to whom?

 ## Project management